Xizhe-Hao/Xizhe-Hao.github.io/content/authors/admin/_index.md

 ## About Me

 Hi!
-I am a first-year Master’s student in ECE at the University of Washington.
-Before coming to UW, I completed my undergraduate degree at the <a href="https://www.sustech.edu.cn/en/">Southern University of Science and Technology</a>, where I worked under the mentorship of  <a href="https://scholar.google.co.uk/citations?user=jWmF7IQAAAAJ&hl=en">Prof. Guoping Liu</a> and <a href="https://scholar.google.com/citations?user=sNve2YAAAAAJ&hl=zh-CN">Prof. Xing Cheng</a>.
-My thesis, “Intelligent Fully Automatic Flowerpot Based on Micropump,” combined micropump technology, sensors, LLM, and IoT to automate plant growth optimization.
+I am a first-year master's student in ECE at the University of Washington, currently working as a research assistant at the Ubiquitous Computing Lab.
+Before coming to UW, I completed my undergraduate degree at the <a href="https://www.sustech.edu.cn/en/">Southern University of Science and Technology</a>, where I was mentored by <a href="https://scholar.google.co.uk/citations?user=jWmF7IQAAAAJ&hl=en">Prof. Guoping Liu</a> and <a href="https://scholar.google.com/citations?user=sNve2YAAAAAJ&hl=zh-CN">Prof. Xing Cheng</a>.
 I am excited to build on this experience and explore impactful applications of technology in my graduate studies.